 Fanny Lam Christie is a visual artist and sculptor born in Hong Kong and based in Perthshire since 1998.
-She graduated from Edinburgh College of Art in sculpture in 2004.
+She trained in Edinburgh College of Art in sculpture and received her BA(Hons) in 2004.

-Christie has established her practice through exhibitions, public art and site-specific installations.
-She works in bronze while she uses a wide range of materials for installations.
+Christie has established her practice through exhibitions, public art and site-specific work.
+She works in bronze while she uses a wide range of materials for installations in association with particular context.
 She casts and finishes the majority of her bronze work herself in an artist foundry.
-Her recent work involves combining glass and wood to form new expression, developing her own technique in fusing molten glass with bronze.
+Her recent work involves combining glass and wood to form new expression, developing her own technique in fusing bronze with molten glass.

 Christie's studio is located within a woodland, where she was inspired to initiate the Heartwood sculpture events in 2008 and continues to make and show site-specific work with the Heartwood Artists.
 Five woodland trails were held in Perthshire and three Heartwood exhibitions were held in Fife, Stirling and Edinburgh.
 Her work is a process of understanding the context and ecology of place.

 Christie's work explores our relationship with nature.
-Her artworks express the emotional response to ecological and sustainability concerns of the natural world.
+Her artworks express the emotional response to, as well as ecological and sustainability concerns of the natural world.
 Earlier work has explored the adverse force of nature such as the effect of flooding, storms and unstable seasonal cycles.
 Her sculpture Storm 2006 received the N. S. MacFarlane Charitable Trust Award, Royal Scottish Academy, Edinburgh.
+Her works encourage us to re-connect with nature.

 In her public art practice, Christie won the Grassroots Public Art Commission in West Lothian in 2010 to regenerate a community space.
 She transformed a neglected backyard into a creative green space featuring three sculptures to reflect the distinctive local heritage of Armadale.
 She won the Blairgowrie Community Campus Public Art Commission in 2012.
 She created two large artworks for the campus, one of which involved participation by over 400 pupils, parents and staff of two schools.